MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-endorse-content.md

 * Reports
 * Apps

-Endorsed content can be made discoverable.
-When endorsed content is discoverable, users who don't have access to it will be able to find it and request access.
-Content can be marked as discoverable while you're endorsing it.
-Currently only datasets can be marked as discoverable.
-See [Discovery](service-discovery.md) for more detail.
+If [dataset discoverability](service-discovery.md) has been enabled in your organization, endorsed datasets can be made discoverable.
+When a dataset is discoverable, users who don't have access to it will be able to find it and request access.
+See [Dataset discoverability](service-discovery.md) for more detail.

 This article describes how to [promote content](#promote-content), how to [certify content](#certify-content) if you're an authorized reviewer, and how to [request certification](#request-content-certification) if you're not.
-It also describes how to mark datasets as discoverable.

 See [Endorsement: Promoting and certifying Power BI content](service-endorsement-overview.md) to learn more about endorsement.

-See [Discovery](service-discovery) to learn more about discoverability.

 ## Promote content